SNVSBV1D February 2022 – November 2024 LMQ66410-Q1 , LMQ66420-Q1 , LMQ66430-Q1

 The light load operation is employed in the device only in auto mode.
 The light load operation employs two techniques to improve efficiency:

-Note that while these two features operate together to improve light load efficiency, they operate independently.
+Note that while these two features operate together to improve light load efficiency, these features operate independently.